Learning Decision Trees Recurrently Through Communication: RDTC Framework

+When the RDT requests the attribute with the index \(c^{(t)}\), the AbL simply returns the binarized response about the attribute using \(c^{(t)}\), i.e. $ d^{(t)} = \boldsymbol{\hat{a}}_{c^{(t)}}$.
+The attributes are either discovered in an end-to-end manner by optimizing the loss in Equation~\ref{eq:clsloss} (\texttt{RDTC}, i.e. Recurrent Decision Tree via Communication) or they are predicted as human-interpretable concepts using an attribute loss (\texttt{aRDTC}, i.e. attribute-based Recurrent Decision Tree via Communication).

-\myparagraph{Attribute Loss.} Minimizing the classification loss at each time step is equivalent to finding the binary split of the data that reduces the class-distribution entropy the most.
-In this regard, it is similar to what is usually referred to as information gain in classical decision trees.
-However, a split that best separates the data is not always easy to interpret, especially when the features used to do this split result from a non-linear transformation such as, in our case, with the perception CNN.
+\myparagraph{Attribute Loss.} Minimizing the classification loss at each time step is equivalent to finding a binary data split that reduces the class-distribution entropy the most, i.e. information gain in classical decision trees.
+However, a split that best separates the data is not always easy to interpret, especially when the features used for this split result from a non-linear transformation as in a CNN.

-We propose to learn attributes \(\boldsymbol{\hat{a}}\) that align with class-level human-annotated attributes \(\alpha\), and thus, making them interpretable.
-A second cross-entropy term encourages this correspondence:
+We propose to integrate further interpretability by learning \(\boldsymbol{\hat{a}}\) that align with class-level human-annotated attributes \(\alpha\) using a second cross-entropy term weighted by \(\lambda\):

-weighted by a hyperparameter \(\lambda\).
-Here, \(\alpha_{y,c_t}\) corresponds to the ground-truth attribute label of class \(y\) that matches the observer's response \(\boldsymbol{\hat{a}}_{c_t}\).
-The final loss ($\mathcal{L}$) encourages the network to learn attributes that agree with human-annotated attributes while optimizing for classification accuracy.
-Note that the attribute loss is only imposed on those attributes employed by the model.
-If an attribute is deemed to not be useful, e.g., if an attribute is weak or hard to predict, the classifier can learn to ignore requesting that attribute.
-In that case, the attribute loss is not applied on that attribute, focusing the observer's training signal on predicting informative attributes.
+Note that the attribute loss is imposed only on those attributes employed by the model.
+If an attribute is deemed not to be useful, e.g., if an attribute is weak or hard to predict, our RDT model learns to ignore that attribute.

-When $\lambda > 0$, our model learns to use ground-truth attributes in order to give the binary splits a semantic meaning.
-In this case, we can translate the communication into natural language.
-For instance, the classifier's question for attribute with index \(c_t\) can be interpreted as ``does it have whiskers?'' when \(a_{c_t}\) corresponds to attribute ``has whiskers''.
-When $\lambda = 0$, our model does not use any human-annotated attributes and automatically discovers attributes with no additional supervision.
-Either of these settings may be desirable given the application as we empirically show in the following section.
+When $\lambda > 0$, our model (aRDTC) learns to use ground-truth attributes and gives the binary splits a semantic meaning.
+For instance, the question of RDT for attribute with index \(c^{(t)}\) can be interpreted as ``does it have a black beak?'' with \(a_{c^{(t)}}\): ``has black beak''.
+When $\lambda = 0$, RDTC does not use any human-annotated attributes and automatically discovers them.
+Either of these settings may be desirable given the application as we show empirically.